novarac23/niks-website/_posts/2023-08-06-simple-and-practical-nlp.md

 ![barbie_movie_review_wordcloud.png]({{ site.url }}/assets/img/barbie_movie_review_wordcloud.png)

 With word clouds, the bigger the word the more frequent it is in the dataset.
 So it looks like, on a very very high level, people think that Barbie movie is good (words like “fun”, “great” and “good” are fairly frequent).
-This makes sense because it aligns with the score from [rotten tomatoes](https://www.rottentomatoes.com/m/barbie)(at the time of writing its > 80%).
+This makes sense because it aligns with the score from [rotten tomatoes](https://www.rottentomatoes.com/m/barbie) (at the time of writing its > 80%).

-Of course, this is not perfect and it’s missing a lot of nuance, but if you’re in a pinch and are trying to figure out directionally what’s going on with your product/service, this is not a bad first solution while you’re working on a more complex solution.
+Of course, this is not perfect and it’s missing a lot of nuance, but if you’re in a pinch and are trying to figure out directionally what’s going on with your product/service, this is not a bad first solution while you’re working on a more complex one.

 ## Regex
 Regex is super powerful.
 In my experience, before building a fancy classifier model, it pays off to build a simple regex-based system.
 Why?
 Here are a few reasons: